 YouTube still has way more users from America.

 TikTok is often sold as the platform where many generation Z people hang out and affluent ones.

-The same is true for baby boomers and millennials, who are the ones in the age groups doing real estate transactions.
+The same is true for baby boomers and millennials in the age groups doing real estate transactions.

-So, to me, the winner is YouTube Shorts, but this concept still needs to prove how well it will perform in the near future since it’s still in the beginning stages.
+So, the winner is YouTube Shorts, but this concept still needs to prove how well it will perform in the near future since it’s still in the beginning stages.

 This article has been reviewed by our editorial team.
 It has been approved for publication in accordance with our editorial policy.

 How to Do Real Estate Marketing to Baby Boomers